Skip to content

 Glaucoma is a condition that leads to poor drainage of the clear liquid that normally flows in and out of the front section of the eye.
 This causes increased pressure that can damage the nerve cells and lead to loss of eyesight.
 The symptoms are usually not noticeable to the person affected until damage has been done to eye.

 The most common forms of glaucoma increase with age.
 Unfortunately, half of people with glaucoma do not know that they have the disease and do not receive treatment.
 Without treatment, people can lose vision and once this vision is lost it cannot be restored.
 A family history of glaucoma increases the risk at least four times.
 People with glaucoma need to tell their brothers, sisters, sons and daughters (first-degree relatives) about their family risk of developing glaucoma.
 People who have a family history of glaucoma need to have their eyes checked regularly.
-Glaucoma is not common among Indigenous people.
+Glaucoma is not common among Aboriginal and Torres Strait Islander people.

 To see if a person has glaucoma, an optometrist or doctor examines the eye’s nerve fibres and drainage network and measures eye pressure (using an instrument called a tonometer).
 If it is detected early enough, treatment can slow down or stop further vision loss, but cannot restore vision already lost.